 Be conscious of nonverbal signs of refusal, such as:

 - walking away

-People who cannot consent to sexual activity include:
+- People under the age of 12 cannot consent to sexual activity.

 It is an offence for someone to knowingly post, distribute, sell or make available an intimate image, film, or recording of another person without that person’s consent.